criscrispy/GameStore/README.md

 http://fast-ridge-53625.herokuapp.com/

-App works only using http.
+Application works only using http.

 ### Accounts/passwords to use the game
 #### **Existing accounts:**